- Very accurate calibration and measurement over the entire field of view

 Motorized axis and light control integration

 Horus is compatible with pre-defined motion control units.
-Z axis, for best image focusing, is driven and controlled by the application.
-XY translation stage readout, calibration and control, for CNC-type measurement machine, can be easily integrated through proprietary or customer specific axes control, together with a fourth axis providing the rotational degree of freedom.
+For best image focusing, the Z-axis is driven and controlled by the application.
+For CNC-type measurement machines, readout, calibration and control of an XY-stage, can be easily integrated through proprietary or customer specific axis control, together with a fourth axis providing the rotational degree of freedom.
 Non-standard motion controllers can be integrated upon request.

 Smart light control integration